got2best/Data-Recover-of-Legacy-Drive/README.md

 Successfully recovered lost media and document files from a ~14–15-year-old 4TB external hard drive using MiniTool Data Recovery and Windows native tools (`diskpart`, `chkdsk`).
 This project showcases my hands-on skills in data recovery, system tools, and file integrity validation.

 ---
+### **Personal Reflection**

+This project was more than just a technical exercise — it was a meaningful dive into my own digital past.
+Recovering files from a drive I bought as a teenager reminded me how far I’ve come, both personally and professionally.
+What started as curiosity quickly turned into a valuable hands-on learning experience in system tools, data structures, and file recovery.
+It reminded me of the importance of backing up data, the power of free tools, and how much you can learn by just jumping in and troubleshooting with what you have.
+I’m proud of what I was able to recover — and even prouder of how I approached the challenge.

+---

 ### **Background:**